Cracks in the Mainstage: Mixmag Breaks Silence on Hard Techno Crisis Following Public Pressure

 To maintain the illusion of an underground, the PR machine relies on the exploitation of independent media.
 Platforms like ours are denied access to the biggest artists – who are reserved for the “Big Three” (Mixmag, DJ Mag, Resident Advisor) in order to maintain the power structures that have always existed.
 Independents are often expected to report for free to offer “grassroots” validation for PR campaigns.

-“The electronic music industry has engineered a systemic greed crisis that has pushed independent media to the brink of financial ruin.
-While the elite 1% circulate in a world of curated luxury, the grassroots journalists sustaining the culture are facing homelessness and food insecurity.
-The reality is PRs use high-performing independent media like us to provide a ‘veneer of authenticity’.
+“The electronic music industry has engineered a systemic greed crisis that has pushed independent artists to the brink of financial ruin.
+While the elite 1% circulate in a world of curated luxury, some grassroots artists sustaining the culture are facing homelessness and food insecurity.
+The reality is PRs use high-performing independent media like us to provide a ‘veneer of authenticity’ but they don’t want to pay for it.
 Challenging the scene’s narrative makes us a liability, however we are happy to pay the price for editorial integrity.”

 This delayed reporting protects a system of gross financial inequality: